influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventContext.md

 withDatacontenttype(datacontenttype)
 ```

-DataContentType - A MIME (RFC2046) string describing the media type of `data`.
+"DataContentType - A MIME (RFC2046) string describing the media type of `data`."

 ### fn withId